Balancing machine learning automation with human intervention for operations teams managing €60 million a year.

 I worked with Engineering to batch requests and design the interface around a bulk-first-then-refine workflow.
 We showed processing time so people could see what was happening.

-Once the platform was working, I explored having a staging view and letting operations teams describe changes in natural language.
+Once the platform was working, I explored a natural-language interface.
+Ops teams would describe changes in plain English:

 Boost Central London by 0.3 on Saturday evening.

-The AI would generate a staging view where the user can review and refine.
+The AI would generate a staging view to review and refine.